nils2/DL2-ZeroVis/blogpost.md

 The confusion between *countries* and *flags* becomes evident not only in the T-SNE plot but also in the relations and images themselves.
 While Tewel et al. (2013) describe a relation *countries* -> *flags*, not all of the examples within this relation can be accurately expressed using the available images.
 For instance, since *Australia* is exclusively present in the *flags* category and not in *countries*, the example *Australia -> Canberra* can only be expressed as a *flags -> cities* relation.

+Additional remarks to benchmark dataset:
-*(do we mention the confusion regarding number of images / number of relations?)*
+- *(do we mention the confusion regarding number of images / number of relations?)*
+- "england" instead of "uk" *(not relevant for experiment)*
+- "leaders" do not reflect current world state, possible conflicts with world knowledge embedded in LLM
+- "england" and "usa" have three leaders each: {Boris Johnson, David Cameron, Queen Elizabeth} and {Barack Obama, Donald Trump, Hillary Clinton}

 ### Limitations of the retrieval dataset